Skip to content

 What should a payment clause include?

-A payment clause should set out how and when your clients should make payment to you.
-It should additionally specify circumstances where you will not accept or allow payment and establish any fees applicable for late payment.
+A payment clause should specify how and when your clients are required to make payment to you.
+It should also specify the circumstances under which you will not accept or allow payment and establish any fees applicable for late payment.

-How much can I charge for a late payment fee?
+What is the maximum amount I can charge for a late payment fee?

-The amount you charge must be reasonable and a genuine estimate to cover the loss your business has incurred by not being paid on time.
+You must charge a reasonable amount that represents a genuine estimate to cover the loss your business has incurred by not being paid on time.
 You cannot use late payment fees as a punishment.
-Excessive or unreasonable late payment fees may allow the client to refuse to pay.
+Excessive or unreasonable late payment fees may entitle the client to refuse payment.

 What can I do if a client refuses to pay?

-If a client refuses to pay, even after you have sent them a late payment fee, you may be able to take legal action.
-Firstly, you would send a letter of demand, which is a formal notice of the payment due.
-Secondly, if the other responses have failed, you could start court proceedings.
+If a client refuses to pay, even after you have sent them a late payment fee, you may take legal action.
+Firstly, you would send a letter of demand, which formally notifies the client of the amount due for payment.
+Secondly, if the other responses have failed, you may need to initiate court proceedings.

 Register for our free webinars